 Occlusion in dentistry, on the other hand, is a whole different ball game.
 Essentially, dental occlusion refers to the contact between the teeth.
 Your teeth and jaws are part of the masticatory system, which controls how you chew.
 Your occlusion belongs to the articulatory system, a portion of the masticatory system.
 These are the parts of the body that help you speak.
 Because everything in the masticatory system is connected, a change in occlusion could cause unintended problems in your teeth and gums.

 Why is this so?
 And what is the importance of tooth occlusion, anyway?
 Let’s find out.

-- It allows you to chew food correctly, making it easier for your mouth to rid itself of plaque, and;
+- It allows you to chew food correctly, making it easier for your mouth to rid itself of plaque, and

 What happens, then, when your occlusion isn’t in order?
 Several problems, unfortunately.
 For one, a bad bite can do a number on your articulatory muscles.
 This can lead to issues like temporomandibular joint disease.
-Improper occlusion in childhood can also affect the way your teeth develop, with teeth growing the direction of your bite.
+Improper occlusion in childhood can also affect the way your teeth develop, with teeth growing in the direction of your bite.